ZZBuAoYeLyrics/ZSnapr/README.md

 > 5. Run `ZSnapr.py`
 ## Usage

-1.You Can set hot key for your slef
+1.You Can set hot key for your self

 ## License